mrshmllow/rankdle/DEPLOYMENT.md

 Run all the SQL found in sql/ on the database using the sql editor on supabase.

+**Imporant**: You must substitute "ADMIN_USER_ID" for the user who is responsible for approving clips, and accessing /approve.
+This user must sign in with discord using the web app atleast once, and should not delete their account.

 ## The Web App

 Deployment stratergies for NextJS can be found here: https://nextjs.org/docs/deployment.